-In a previous article, I looked at six pitchers who might be curveballers in the 2017 Lance McCullers tradition.
-Now, I’m going to take a closer look at the most promising four pitchers I identified last time–Parker Bridwell, Jimmy Nelson, Chris Stratton, James Shields–and see whether each really doec have what it takes to be the next great curveball pitcher.
+In a previous article, I looked at six pitchers who might be curveballers like 2017 Lance McCullers.
+Now, I’m going to take a closer look at the most promising four pitchers I identified last time—Parker Bridwell, Jimmy Nelson, Chris Stratton, James Shields—and see whether each really doec have what it takes to be the next great curveball pitcher.

 Quality of Pitch Metrics

-Fangraphs pitch values can be a valuable method for evaluating pitch quality.
-I used them in the last article as a way to identify pitchers whose curves had prevented a significant number of runs despite below average usage.
-They are descriptive, though, rather than predictive; they can gauge the results a pitch gets, but they can’t always gauge how effective the pitch will be going forward.
+Fangraphs pitch values can be a valuable method of evaluating pitch quality.
+I used them in the last article to identify pitchers whose curves prevented a significant number of runs despite below average usage.
+They are descriptive rather than predictive, though; they can gauge the results a pitch gets, but they can’t always gauge how effective the pitch will be going forward.